-This potato gnocchi recipe is very easy to make.
+This potato gnocchi recipe is very easy to make from scratch.
 It is a perfect idea for dinner idea because there are egg-less gnocchi.
-Topped with Ragu Original sauce
+Topped with marinara sauce.

 This Potato Gnocchi Recipe is sponsored by Ragu.
 All opinions are mine.
 This post contains affiliate links